bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

-# Migrate from an earlier version of Bonita BPM
+# Migrate from an earlier version of Bonita

 ## Overview

-This page explains how to migrate your platform to a newer version of Bonita BPM.
+This page explains how to migrate your platform to a newer version of Bonita.

-You can migrate your platform using the `Bonita BPM Migration Tool`.
+You can migrate your platform using the `Bonita Migration Tool`.
 There is 2 version of the migration tool:
 * The version 1.x that migrate the platform from version 6.0.2 or later to any version up to 7.0.0
 * the version 2.x that migrate the platform from version 7.0.0 or later to any version up to the last one.

-For example, if you are migrating from 6.5.3 to 7.1.0, you must migrate from 6.5.3 to 7.0.0 using version 1.x of the *Bonita BPM Migration Tool*, and then migrate from 7.0.0 to 7.1.0 using version 2.x.
+For example, if you are migrating from 6.5.3 to 7.1.0, you must migrate from 6.5.3 to 7.0.0 using version 1.x of the *Bonita Migration Tool*, and then migrate from 7.0.0 to 7.1.0 using version 2.x.

 ::: warning
 :fa-exclamation-triangle: **Caution:**